XERF99/XERF99/README.md

 <h1 align="center">Hi 👋, I'm Francisco Rodríguez</h1>
 <h3 align="center">A passionate software developer from Ecuador</h3>

-<p align="justify"> I am an EPN Software Engineering student passionate about expanding my horizons and learning new things.
-My areas of interest are web development, software quality, and artificial intelligence.
-In addition to my studies, I enjoy traveling and learning from different cultures and perspectives that help me grow as a person.</p>
+<p align="justify"> I am a Software Engineer graduated from the National Polytechnic School (EPN), passionate about expanding my horizons and learning new things.
+My areas of interest include web development, software quality, and artificial intelligence.
+I specialize in conducting end-to-end (E2E) testing using Cypress and ensuring software quality through the implementation of Serenity for automated testing.

+Additionally, I have experience in API testing with Postman, ensuring that web services function optimally and securely.
+I also perform stress and load testing using JMeter, guaranteeing that applications can handle large volumes of users and data without degrading performance.

+Outside of my professional life, I enjoy traveling and learning from different cultures and perspectives, which helps me grow both personally and professionally.</p>

 🌱 I’m currently learning **JavaScript, React, Protege**